 - Decorative Pot Feet: Pot feet also come in decorative styles, from simple to elaborate.
 Browse garden sites to see ones that strike your fancy.

-You can also make your own pot feet by using PVC piping that has been cut into rounds, and flea market shot glasses or teacups turned upside down, or you can use small terra cotta pots, also turned upside down.
+- DIY: You can make your own pot feet.
+You can cut PVC piping cut into rounds.
+Shop the flea market shot glasses, teacups, or saucers you can turn upside-down and glue to your pots.
+You can also use small terra cotta pots, turned upside down.